viktaur/dns-server/README.md

 dig +retry=0 -p 1053 @127.0.0.1 +noedns example.com A
 ```
 ## Records
-`A` records for amazon.co.uk stored in `records.json`.
+`A` records for amazon.co.uk as stored in `records.json`.
 <figure>
   <img src="media/records-json.png" alt="" height="200" />
 </figure>

 ## Input and output stream
-Stream of bytes from the query and the response message sent back to the origin.
-As we can see, one response has been sent for each RR, which corresponds to the ones in `records.json`.
+Stream of bytes from the query and the response messages transmitted.
+As we can see, the response bytes are based on the request and there's one answer for each RR, corresponding to the ones defined in `records.json`.
 <figure>
   <img src="media/server-logs.png" alt="" height="100" />
 </figure>